 4. Guillotine Choke

 Great for countering lazy tackles, this is done by sliding your arms under the neck of the attacker and then grabbing your fingers for that grip choke.
 Having their back pinned against a wall is a great way to tighten your choke.
+Another reliable choking move is the Buggy Choke.

 5. Rear Naked Choke